Urban Photography in Quebec: Locations, Light, and Inspiration

 Framing & Speed

-Quebec City is a city made to be photographed.
-Its cobbled streets, its fortifications, the St. Lawrence River as far as the eye can see, the autumn colors on Dufferin Terrace: every corner is a potential image.
+Quebec is a city made to be photographed.
+Its cobblestone alleys, fortifications, the endless Saint Lawrence, the autumn colors on Terrasse Dufferin: every corner is a potential image.
 A guide for photographers in love with this extraordinary city.

 A city made for the lens

 Few cities offer such a density of potential compositions in such a compact space.
-Quebec City combines historic architecture, wild nature, urban life and spectacular seasonal atmospheres.
+Quebec combines historic architecture, wild nature, urban life, and spectacular seasonal atmospheres.

-The only fortified city in North America north of Mexico, Quebec City offers a unique architectural vocabulary: stone ramparts, bastions, historic gates, majestic hotels.
-In the distance, the St. Lawrence River widens the horizon and the Côte-de-Beaupré adds natural depth of field.
-Everything contributes to creating rich, dense and memorable images.
+The only fortified city in North America north of Mexico, Quebec offers a unique architectural vocabulary: stone ramparts, bastions, historic gates, majestic hotels.
+In the distance, the Saint Lawrence widens the horizon and Côte-de-Beaupré adds natural depth of field.
+Everything combines to create rich, dense, and memorable images.

 Special featureOnly fortified city in NA